Patents and Intellectual Property

 Inventions at Ruperto Carola

 In 2014, Heidelberg University scientists reported more than 80 inventions and submitted about 30 patent applications.
-For the patent application and utilisation process, the university cooperates closely with the Technology License Office (TLB) of Baden Wuerttemberg Universities GmbH, of which Heidelberg University is a stockholder.
-Other partners are also consulted based on their specific expertise, such as BDC GmbH, Basel, engage AG, Karlsruhe, or EMBLEM GmbH, Heidelberg.
+For the patent application and utilisation process, the university cooperates closely with IMG Innovations-Management GmbH for inventions from the field of Physical Sciences, as well as with EMBLEM GmbH for inventions from the field of Life Sciences.
+Other partners are also consulted based on their specific expertise, such as the Technology License Office (TLB), Karlsruhe, BDC GmbH, Basel or engage AG, Karlsruhe.
 The Patent Information Centre in Stuttgart holds regular informational events.

 Patent Offices and Official Agencies / Research Opportunities